When you can’t get away for a spiritual vacation to India, try a silent DIY meditation retreat at home.

 The aim is to create a space which is conducive to inner peace.
 So, tidy up, clean, and make sure your home is in the right state for meditation.

 Make sure you tidy up mindfully.
-Buddhist monks use chores as a mindful activity.
+Buddhist monks use chores as a mindful activity (this is called Samu).
 Whatever you do, do it mindfully.
 Plus, this way you can begin your meditation retreat early—you will already be meditating.

 3: Get a room ready at home